DartDart1113/digital-garden-jekyll-template/_notes/DG Update 1.md

 Having gotten this minimal viable digital garden set up, there's a few 'next steps' I have in mind:
 - **Learn more about Jekyll.** This site is being built of a template created with Jekyll and I feel that I will need to better understand Jekyll as I start to build out this site.
 I do feel that eventually Jekyll will not be able to provide the functionality I need.
 However, that's not going to be for a decent while, if at all.

 - **Fix links.** A major impetus for my creation of a live website was the ability to aggregate links to interesting internet locales.
 I think links are amazing and mysterious and fun.
 It's something the internet needs more of.
-I've tried posting some in [[Digital Spelunking]] but they aren't working.
+I've tried posting some in [[Digital Spel(i)nking]] but they aren't working.
 I need to figure out why and how to fix it.

 - **Clean up landing page.** The current landing page needs a little filling out as it's still mostly the same as the one provided by the template.
 I think I need to add a preface or explanation.